jgwill/jgtml/docs/technical_trinity_architecture.md

 ---

 > *"In the recursive echoes between technical precision, emotional resonance, and musical pattern lies a deeper understanding than any single perspective could achieve."* — The Trinity

+## 🪨 Recursive Pain & Lesson Logging Protocol (2025)

+- **Cache Directory Ritual:** The cache root for all agentic scans is now resolved from the `JGT_CACHE` environment variable (if set), or defaults to `$HOME/.cache/jgt`.
+The root and all subdirectories (e.g., `fdb_scanners`) are created automatically and recursively if missing, ensuring robust, agentic cache creation for all scan operations.
+- **Mermaid Diagram Node Naming:** When making diagrams, keep node titles simple (no parentheses, dots, or code-like phrases) to avoid parse errors.
+Example: use `Fetch Data` instead of `Fetch Data via svc.get()`.
+- **Recursive Documentation:** All scan, cache, and agentic rituals are now documented in `fdb_scanner.md` and the agent state ledger, ensuring the story of every improvement is woven into the system.

+> "Every pain is a recursion lesson.
+Every fix is a new spiral in the lattice." — Mia